Spiffyk/twitch-node-sdk/README.md

 ### auth.login

-This event is emitted when we initialize a session for a user, either because the current page is a login `redirect_uri` or we have restored the session from persistent storage.
+This event is emitted when we initialize a session for a user, either because the user filled the login form and created a new session or a valid session had been passed to the init function.
+The listener is passed the session as a parameter.

 ### auth.logout